heinten/Introduction-into-CFD/3-backward-step/1-pre-processing.md

 # Pre-processing

 Before the simulation can be run, you have to create the mesh and configure the case.
-The following section explains the additional steps required for the backward-faceing step case based on the elbow case.
+The following section explains the additional steps required for the backward-facing step case based on the elbow case.

 ## OpenFOAM case structure